jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+--> consider hashes/routes to preserve the Back-button functionality some users rely on to escape a menu.

+--> portrait mode cutout mode using web worker and a white/black background to transparency process.
+I think this is doable and will be cool.

 --> get sponsorship even if from family

---> consider drag & drop logo placement

 --> "classic" vs "modern" defaults.